Jim Paramore: Community college

 Paramore worked his way into coaching through the community college ranks in Kansas.
 He was head football coach at Dodge City Community College in Dodge City, Kansas for the 1967 and 1968 seasons.
 At Dodge, his teams posted a losing record of 4–14–1.

 Southwestern

 Paramore was the 20th head football coach at Southwestern College in Winfield, Kansas and held that position five seasons, from 1972 to 1976, compiling a record of 20–25.

 Bethel

 After Southwestern, Paramore became the head football coach at Bethel College in Newton, Kansas for two seasons, from 1977 to 1978.
 For those two seasons, his teams compiled a record of 7–11.

 High school

-Paramore has continued to coach during "retirement" by assisting his son, Mike, at the high school level at Perry-Lecompton High School in Perry, Kansas.
+Paramore continued to coach during retirement by assisting his son, Mike, at the high school level at Perry-Lecompton High School in Perry, Kansas.

 Officiating career

-Paramore found more success as a game official and was inducted into the Kansas Collegiate Officials Association Hall of Fame in 2002.
+Paramore was inducted into the Kansas Collegiate Officials Association Hall of Fame in 2002.